wizardishungry/jonwillia.ms/_posts/2019-12-22-conditional-gomock-mockgen.md

 - the destination is older than the source file
 - the destination does not exist

-`go generate` [does not implement any kind of parallelism](https://github.com/golang/go/issues/20520), so the slow performance of `mockgen`, while in source mode has become a bit of a drag; thus –
+`go generate` [does not implement any kind of parallelism](https://github.com/golang/go/issues/20520), so the slow performance of `mockgen`, while in source mode, has become a bit of a drag; thus –

 ```go
 package ordering